za3k/go/README.md

 [![](screenshot.png)](https://za3k.github.io/go)

 You can [try the demo](https://za3k.github.io/go).
-The board works well, but there's no online play.
+The board works well, and you can play with a friend locally or online.

+You can also [watch a screensaver](https://za3k.github.io/go) of go games taken from OGS (about 200 hours in a loop).

 Credits:
 - "newspaper" style board original